silenceofthelam/womp/README.md

 This is the first released version.
 Womp has the basic funtionality of creating a wordlist by combining multiple words together, either from standard input or from an already existing text file.

+All compilation and testing was done on the current Kali Linux distribution at the time (Dec 2016) using gcc version 5.3.1.

 Copyright (C) 2016 Dustin LaMiaux

 This program is free software: you can redistribute it and/or modify